Xemptuous/c-c--projects/README.md

 The **GuiCalculator** was my first gui project I had done, and I had used wxwidgets.
 I made this a few months into my programming journey.
 I am still working on it from time to time, trying to improve it where I can.

 ## Console RPG
 The **ConsoleRPG** was a tutorial-based project that I followed along with.
 I have done many of these early one until I found out they don't lend to proper learning, so I scrapped most of them, but this one I decided to keep.
+Most functionality not implemented, but menu-navigation is there.